 When you become too ambitious and you expect to achieve your goals within a very short period of time, then you will start to punish yourself and it will have nasty consequences on the physical aspect of your life, in the long run.

 2. Emotional exhaustion

-Just like the physical fatigue, the emotional exhaustion is more critical.
+Just like physical fatigue, emotional exhaustion is more critical.

-Something that I’ve noticed about the human behavior is that, when we are not able to accomplish a particular ambition (whether realistic or non-realistic) then our mind automatically enters a state I call “Down state”
+Something that I’ve noticed about human behavior is that when we are not able to accomplish a particular ambition (whether realistic or non-realistic) then our mind automatically enters a state I call “Downstate”

 Trying to boil the ocean, is tampering with your emotional and mental life.